Falcion/OctokittyBOT/docs/commands/information_commands.md

-Command arguments are divided into three types: mandatory arguments, which are enclosed in square brackets `[]`, optional arguments, which are enclosed in parentheses `()`.
+Command arguments are divided into three types: mandatory arguments, which are enclosed in square brackets `[]`.

 ## Information Commands